 This week I found myself late into the evening wrestling with a Kubernetes ingress controller to get multiple TLS endpoints working in a cluster and realizing that I had spent all my free time dealing with something that ought to be a solved problem by now.

-In fact, the last time I decided to solve that for my particular circumstances I ended up creating piku, and the developer in me is more than slightly annoyed at the amount of hoops I have to go through on Kubernetes–writing YAML to define storage, volume claims, ingress controllers, SSL certificates, etc.
+, and the developer in me is more than slightly annoyed at the amount of hoops I have to go through on Kubernetes–writing YAML

-And yes, I could use PaaS services like or Zappa, but most of the stuff I do runs on fairly exotic language runtimes and is just plain weird when compared to your typical enterprise app.
+And yes, I could use PaaS services like Azure Functions or Zappa, but most of the stuff I do runs on fairly exotic language runtimes and is just plain weird when compared to your typical enterprise app.
 So I need a bit more control.

 Too Much SRE Work Makes Rui a Dull Boy

-Of course, the sysadmin/SRE in me is fascinated with the intricacy of the ritual invocations required to get things to even partially work, but more than a little weary of the amount of YAML required to do something as simple as deploying multiple services with Let’s Encrypt, so today I set up a Rancher server, “imported” my existing AKS cluster, set up most of what I needed with a few clicks and exported the YAML back for safekeeping.
+required to do something as simple as deploying multiple services with Let’s Encrypt, so today I set up a Rancher server, “imported” my existing AKS cluster, set up most of what I needed with a few clicks and exported the YAML

 But that got me thinking–my work forces me to do an insane amount of context switching as I move from customer to customer, and I ended up doing more meta-coding around infra and data flows than actual application code over the past couple of months.